raspberrypilearning/freecad-headphone-tidy/en/step_1.md

 title: What you will learn
 ---

-+ Know how to create 3D models from sketches
++ How to create 3D models from sketches
-+ Know how to fully constrain a sketch
++ How to fully constrain a sketch
-+ Know how to use the polar pattern tool
++ How to use the polar pattern tool in FreeCAD

 --- /collapse ---